weaversa/cryptol-course/labs/Language/Basics.md

 labs::Language::Basics> :set warnDefaulting = off
 ```

-Also some examples have octets as outputs that are easier to see as
+Also, some examples have octets as outputs that are easier to see as
 characters.
 To see octets as characters, turn on ASCII mode:

 ```shell